MatchuPitchu/react-summary/09_React Testing.md

   - some elements have built-in roles: button, a, input (when type is defined) etc.
   - overview roles <https://www.w3.org/TR/html-aria/#docconformance>
+  - Hint: testing library shows all selectable roles if you provide a non-existing role in the rendered component's HTML `screen.getByRole('')`

 - `userEvent` to simulate user actions (-> is to be prefered over `fireEvent`)